White stepped out of the bedroom, Bell's shallow breaths still lingering in his ears.

 Terrified of the silence that might follow.

-I sighed to myself.
+He sighed to himself.

-"If Aisha was here… she would be able to help me.
-Wait… who?"
+"If Aisha was here… she would be able to help me."

 Aisha.